merlresearch/cocktail-fork-separation/README.md

 pip install -r requirements.txt
 ```

+If you prefer to use the [torchaudio soundfile backend](https://pytorch.org/audio/stable/backend.html) (required on windows) please refer to the [SoundFile documentation](https://pysoundfile.readthedocs.io/en/latest/) for installation instructions.

 Please modify pytorch installation depending on your particular CUDA version if necessary.

 ## Using a pre-trained model